rmolinari/thesis_1999/1999_thesis.typ

 and it would please no-one to go through the same sort of thing again in its entirety.
 So, when an argument follows the same lines as the corresponding discussion in #chapRef(2) we will just indicate the essential modifications, if any.

-As in #chapRef(2), we will refer to parameters associated with cycle~$nu$ of strategy~$alpha$ as they are defined at stage~$s$ like so: $u_s(alpha, nu)$, $lambda^1_s(alpha, x(nu))$.
+As in #chapRef(2), we will refer to parameters associated with cycle~$nu$ of #stalpha as they are defined at stage~$s$ like so: $u_s(alpha, nu)$, $lambda^1_s(alpha, x(nu))$.
 Whenever it is made possible by context we will drop the strategy name.

 === Layout of the cycle states

 We begin again with a description of the possible state-arrangements, and state a Pattern Lemma.
-We assume we have a certain, fixed strategy~$alpha$ in mind, and all cycles mentioned are assumed to belong to it.
-As before, we regard the stages mentioned as being the successive ones at which strategy~$alpha$ is accessible.
+We assume we have a certain, fixed #stalpha in mind, and all cycles mentioned are assumed to belong to it.
+As before, we regard the stages mentioned as being the successive ones at which #stalpha is accessible.
 Just as in #chapRef(2), we refer to a special "double state": a cycle in either #state(8) or #state(9) is said to be "in state~8/9".